Russo-Georgian War: Russia

 The Russian Command, Control, Communications and Intelligence (C³I) performed poorly during the conflict.
 The Russian communication systems were outdated, with a 58th Army commander allegedly making contact with his combat troops via a journalist-owned satellite phone.
 Without the modern GLONASS, precision-guided munitions could not be used and the US-controlled GPS was unavailable, since the war zone was blacked out.
 Due to the negligence of Russian defence minister, the use of unmanned aerial vehicles was not sanctioned; an RIA Novosti editorial said that Russian forces were without reliable aerial-reconnaissance systems, once using a Tupolev Tu-22M3 bomber instead.
 However, Russian reconnaissance battalions and regiments were also deployed during the war.
 Deputy chief of the General staff of Russia, General Anatoly Nogovitsyn, said that in the conflict new weapons were not tried out.

+The RIA Novosti editorial also said that Russian Su-25 ground-attack jets did not have radar vision and ground-target coordinate computing.
+They also did not have long-range surface-to-air missiles that could be fired beyond the air-defence zones of an adversary.
 Opposition-affiliated Russian analyst Konstantin Makienko observed the substandard conduct of the Russian Air Force: "It is totally unbelievable that the Russian Air Force was unable to establish air superiority almost to the end of the five-day war, despite the fact that the enemy had no fighter aviation".

 According to Russian expert Anton Lavrov, on 8 August, Russian and South Ossetian troops deployed in South Ossetia were unaware that Russian aviation was involved in the war.
 Russian troops and South Ossetians often assessed Russian aircraft as enemy and shot at them before precise identification took place.
 On 8 August, the air force performed 63 flights in support of Russian ground troops.
 A total of six Russian warplanes were lost during the war: one Su-25SM, two Su-25BMs, two Su-24Ms and one Tu-22M3; friendly fire was the cause of the loss of three aircraft.
 Lavrov denies that the shot-down Tu-22M was being used for reconnaissance.